overlay-market/OIPs/notes/note-6.md

 The above example can be generalized to any case where $$L_1 > S_1$$.
 If $$S_1 > L_1$$, then it is ✨OVL that plays the balancing role.

-Now let us imagine a scenario where $$\beta \neq 1$$.
+Now let us imagine a scenario where $$\beta \neq 1$$, and $$S_1 \neq 0$$, but we still have $$I_1 > 0$$.
+In this case funding is still paid to ✨DAI, but some of it goes to the traders on the short side as well.
+It seems reasonable to pay funding to everyone on a pro-rata basis as originally designed.
+In this case $$\beta$$ would change each oracle fetch, and for the $$m^\mathrm{th}$$ funding payment, can be computed as

+\\[\beta(m) = \pm\frac{I(m)}{G(m)}\\]

+where $$G=L$$ if $$L>S$$ and otherwise $$G=S$$, and the sign changes to negative if $$G = S$$.

+Thinking about $$\beta$$ is helpful to determine how we wish to distribute funding payments, and to what degree we want traders to benefit from funding payments as well as paying them.
+It seems desireable that traders should receive funding, since it makes them more likely to also pay it.

+### Conclusions
-One interesting feature of this idea is that, because OVL is the settlement currency, ✨OVL is special in several ways.
-We list them here:
+One interesting feature of this idea is that, because OVL is the settlement currency, ✨OVL is special in several ways:

-1. A *massive* amount of short pressure be exerted on it via hedging, thus creating juicy yields for ✨OVL holders.
+1. A *massive* amount of short pressure will be exerted on ETH-OVL and especially DAI-OVL via hedging, thus creating juicy yields for ✨OVL holders.

 2. Any new X market that we list is an X-OVL market, which means that the ✨OVL pool automatically can get yield from traders going short there.
 Thus, the more markets we list, the greater the yield for ✨OVL, driving capital into ✨OVL, allowing us to list more markets.

 3. The capacity of the protocol as a whole is limited by the depth of ✨OVL, so we may use this depth as a parameter to optimize when thinking about  scaling.

-(we may be able to not do this last one if the depth of the ✨DAI pool can be computed dynamically at each oracle fetch).

-this is important to do rather when deposits/withdrawals happen in the ✨DAI contract, so the size of ✨DAI is known at the time of trading.)

-Specifically, ✨DAI is shrunk or grown to reflect price movements since the last fetch, and then $$.1kL_1$$ OVL is deposited from the trader's position into ✨DAI.
+Finally, we will briefly explain how this idea addresses all of the problems above:

+1. ✅ Investors are now passive rather than high frequency, and incur zero fees.
+2. 1/2✅ Investors in ✨OVL are automatically exposed to all markets as the system scales (although, those wishing to get yield on the other side still need to keep track of a multitude of magic pools).
+3. 1/2✅ Small imbalances on multiple markets on the short side are automatically balanced by ✨OVL, and are balanced on the long side if there are magic pools for those markets.
+4. ✅ There is no overshoot.
+5. ✅ Funding is improved from a mere damping mechanism, and investors are no longer incentivized to balance with the smallest possible amount.
+6. ✅ The inflation risk to Overlay is completely mitigated on markets that have magic pools.
+7. ✅ As magic tokens do not increase OI, there can be pools of arbitrary depth.
+Rather than *increasing* the risk to Overlay, these now decrease it, as desired.

+A few final thoughts:

-The ✨DAI pool is a passive pool that does not make calls to the standard market contract.
-Nobody pays gas to enter positions.
-It never overshoots because it always balances the correct amount to eighteen decimal places.
-Using this balancing mechanism, the caps on the X market are actually equivalent to the depth of the ✨DAI pool, which could conceivably be extremely deep, many billions worth of USD.
-If there is little volume on X, the yield will be low and X will be shallow, but that is fine because there is litle volume, so not much risk to balance.
+Using this balancing mechanism, the caps on the DAI-OVL market are actually equivalent to the depth of the ✨DAI pool, which could conceivably be extremely deep, many billions worth of USD.
+If there is little volume on DAI-OVL, the yield will be low and ✨DAI will be shallow, but that is fine because there is litle volume, so not much risk to balance.
 If there is a lot of volume, ✨DAI will have high yield and attract deeper capital.
-It is exactly the kind of postiive feedback loop we want.
-Most importantly, this mechanism *completely eliminates* all inflation risk for the X market.
-With this mechanism in place, OVL will never inflate through X risk.
-It will only deflate (and likely a lot) as people lose, get liquidated, and pay fees.
-Because OVL becomes deflationary on the X market, more OVL can be given to LPs, increasing utility and thus volume, and thus yield in ✨DAI pools.
+It is exactly the kind of positive feedback loop we want.

+Most importantly, this mechanism *completely eliminates* all inflation risk for the DAI-OVL market (assuming that we also have a deep ✨OVL pool).
+With this mechanism in place, OVL will never inflate through DAI-OVL risk.
+It will only deflate, and likely a lot, as people lose, get liquidated, and pay fees.
+Because OVL becomes deflationary on the DAI-OVL market, more OVL can be given to LPs, increasing utility and thus volume, and thus yield in ✨DAI pools.
+This also completely eliminates the death spiral (on this market).
+Thus, there is no reason not to hold ✨OVL, thus we can concieve of a very very deep ✨OVL, thus the system can scale.

+Finally, this points the way to a very attractive future, a decentralized protocol that acts as a decentralized exchange, where fees and funding payments, instead of going to a centralized exchange, go to the LPs, magic token holders, and OVL holders.
+A system with significant volume like this enters a virtuous feedback loop which can scale and generate enormous revenues.

-This works!
+## This works!
 This is the coolest possible solution to the inflation problem.

 <!-- to ever hit Overlay!
 And it's a combination of three brilliant ideas! -->
 <!-- FP(m) = k(m)I(m) -->